apache/cassandra/doc/source/development/patches.rst

    a.
 Attach a patch to JIRA with a single squashed commit in it (per branch), or
    b.
 Squash the commits in-place in your branches into one

  6. Include a CHANGES.txt entry (put it at the top of the list), and format the commit message appropriately in your patch as below.
+Please note that only user-impacting items should be listed in CHANGES.txt.
+If you fix a test that does not affect users and does not require changes in runtime code, then no CHANGES.txt entry is necessary.

     ::